sfc-gh-praj/app-app-communication/README.md

 grant application role source_app_praj.custom_app_public to application DESTINATION_APP_PRAJ;
 ```

-- After the permissions are granted, launch the streamlit UI and you should be able to get the users details from the API which the soouce app is exposing.
+- After the permissions are granted, launch the streamlit UI and you should be able to get the users details from the API which the source app is exposing.

 #### Listing All users
 ![Streamlit_UI](app_app_comm/AllUsers.png)